4kauanmota/create-react-toolbox/README.md

 npx create-react-toolkit@latest my-app
 ```

-Instead of my-app you can enter the name that you want for your project.

 After the command has finished executing, your project will be created and you can enter the project folder and start using it :)

+PS: Instead of **my-app** you can enter the name that you want for your project.

 <br>